 Once we've reviewed your app, we'll email you.
-If your app is approved, you can publish your app to the App Directory from the same Manage Distribution page.
+If your app is approved, you can then publish to the App Directory by returning to the app's settings dashboard.

 Congratulations!
 You're now listed in the App Directory.
 Flocks of admiring visitors are now on their way to experience your wonderful app.
 You'll want to keep the place looking neat and tidy — keep reading to find out about our expectations for developers maintaining their apps in the App Directory.

 The App Directory helps users find high-quality, dependable apps to aid in getting work done in Slack.
-This means that the process of being listed in the App Directory is not just about the initial submission and review.
+This means that the process of getting published to the App Directory is not just about the initial submission and review.

 In order to provide everyone with the highest quality experience when using apps from the App Directory we have some expectations around your app's performance, maintenance, support, and security standards.